Share this

 Unverified Drivers and Trailers Entering the Facility

 When drivers and trailers enter without verification, inventory risk immediately increases.
 Unknown equipment on-site makes it difficult to confirm what should be picked up or dropped off.
 That uncertainty opens the door to fraudulent pickups, incorrect trailers leaving the yard, or inventory exiting the facility without proper authorization.
+Digital driver check-in eliminates that uncertainty by tying every arrival to a verified appointment before access is granted.

 Unscheduled Pickups and Early Arrivals Creating Confusion